WoodWing/enterprise-integration-guide/web-services-guide/ent-services-api/workflow-dialogs.md

 Based on the parameter value, advanced business rules may apply when determining the dialog options, only returning those properties that apply when handling multiple objects.

+### Dropped support for the Overrule Brand option \[since 10.7.0\]

+Since Enterprise Server 10.7.0 the option to determine if an Issue should have its own Categories, Workflow, and User Authorization definitions is removed.
+References to this option in both the Admin as the Workflow services will result in an error (Missing function parameter (S1000)).